redis/redis-doc/commands/cluster-delslotsrange.md

-In function, the `DELSLOTSRANGE` command is very similar to `DELSLOTS`, both of them are to remove the passed hash slots from the node.
+In function side, the `DELSLOTSRANGE` command is very similar to `DELSLOTS`, both of them are to remove the passed hash slots from the node.

 The difference is that `DELSLOTS` remove the individual passed hash slot, and